PROJECT COMPLETED

 OUR PLAN

-Amongst the distribution items will be cooking oil, maize, sugar, and rice.
+Amongst the distribution items were cooking oil, maize, sugar, and rice.

 DESIRED IMPACT